decentralized-identity/faq/docs/spec.md

 ##### What’s the difference between a DOI or other “persistent identifier” and a DID? ❗❗️

+> DOIs are static and centrally managed/overseen; DIDs are self-managed and
+> self-updateable.

 Digital Object Identifiers ([DOIs](https://www.doi.org/)) are the most famous form of persistent identifier, and differ in two main aspects from decentralized
 identifiers: on the one hand, they are very centralized, in that one global